 7 Incredible Health Benefits of Apples

 Will an apple a day keeps the doctor away?
-Perhaps not, but there's certainly a whack of research supporting the many health benefits of apples.
+Perhaps not, but there's certainly a whack of research supporting its nutritional benefits.

 Apples might help stave off Alzheimer’s disease

 The health benefits of apples include the potential to ward off Alzheimer’s disease.
 Apples contain quercetin, a powerful antioxidant that protects brain cells from degeneration in rats and might do the same in humans.
 Dr. Ramani Soundararajan from Dalhousie Medical School and Dr. Vasantha Rupasinghe at the Nova Scotia Agricultural College found that the flavonoids in Red Delicious apples had strong neuroprotective effects.

 Learn to spot the early signs of dementia.